-Facility scores are risk adjusted based on where the facility is located (the seven county Twin Cities area or greater Minnesota).
-Risk adjustment helps make comparisons between facilities more fair by accounting for facility characteristics that are out of a facility's control but still affect a facility's score.
+Facility star ratings are risk adjusted based on where the facility is located (the seven county Twin Cities area or greater Minnesota).
+Risk adjustment helps make comparisons between facilities more fair by accounting for facility characteristics that are out of a facility's control but still affect a facility's star ratings.

 All facility scores across the state are then combined to find the Minnesota average and standard deviation (how spread out the scores are).
 Stars are assigned by comparing each facility's Resident Quality of Life score to the Minnesota average and standard deviation.
-The Minnesota average and standard deviations are calculated by including the most recent facility score for each facility, and as scores are updated on a rolling basis, a facility's old score is replaced with its new score.
-A new Minnesota average and standard deviation is calculated on a regular basis.